ziennaa/edgecase-extension/README.md

 - when clicked, it scrapes problem metadata (title, difficulty/status/tags, rating, etc.) and stores a record in `chrome.storage.local`.
 - `popup.html + popup.js` renders bookmarks and provides an edit modal to update tags/status/reminders.
 - company data is loaded from a local `companies_map.json` built from a public dataset.
-- source for companies dataset is public [ as per 2025 novemeber ](https://github.com/snehasishroy/leetcode-companywise-interview-questions)
+- source for companies dataset is public [ as per 2025 november ](https://github.com/snehasishroy/leetcode-companywise-interview-questions)

 ### screenshot - the blue plus icon is for adding it to popup!
 - <img width="200" height="300" alt="image" src="https://github.com/user-attachments/assets/d3d12b63-4f27-49de-96aa-d8091900f05b" />